Audiovisual and music

 Individual academic staff members are responsible for ensuring that all content presented in their digital teaching material is copyright compliant.
 Copyright law allows limited use of AV material in universities.
 Not all content that can be used in the classroom can be used in a recorded version of the classroom session.
 The boundary for legitimate use of content is often clearly drawn between classroom use and online communication, such as via an iLearn subject site.

 The following online services require more copyright vigilance.
-Look for content uploaded by the copyright owner that can be streamed or embedded.
+Look for content uploaded by the legitimate copyright owner that can be streamed or embedded.
 Do not download videos to show in class.

 YouTube has Terms of Service that are considered a legally enforceable contract.
 Always check the terms or conditions of use when accessing a website's content.